Capturing missing physics in climate model parameterizations using neural differential equations: Discussion and conclusions

-NDEs are a new and attractive medium for developing data-driven parameterizations for climate models as physical knowledge and constraints are easily embedded into PDEs.
-NDEs can be constructed to obey conservation laws and are trained within a differential equation time-stepper to be stable.
-Training even stiff NDEs (when convective adjustment is used) is made possible by the Julia scientific machine learning software stack.
+Here we have illustrated how NDEs might provide an attractive medium for developing data-driven parameterizations for climate models.
+NDEs can be constructed to augment an existing parameterization scheme whilst remaining faithful to conservation laws.
+They can then be, for example, trained on high-resolution LES data within a differential equation time-stepper.
+The resulting solutions are stable and faithfully represent turbulent processes which are challenging to capture using conventional schemes.
+For example, we have shown that a simple parameterization of convection --- that of convective adjustment --- can be improved upon by training the NDE to capture the entrainment fluxes at the base of the well-mixed layer, fluxes that convective adjustment cannot represent.
+The augmented parameterization outperforms existing commonly used parameterizations such as KPP.
+Training even stiff NDEs (e.g. when convective adjustment is employed) is made possible by the Julia scientific machine learning (SciML) software stack.

-We demonstrated that an existing parameterization, convective adjustment, can be improved by training a NDE to capture the missing physics convective adjustment does not resolve.
-The same approach may be used to improve other existing parameterizations in current use.
+We can usefully describe the method we are advocating as a 'residual' approach, in which the NN is used to improve upon an existing parameterization through the representation of (residual) fluxes which are not captured by the base parameterization.
+All of this is elegantly enabled through the use of NDEs.
+We see no reason why a similar residual approach cannot be used to improve upon many other existing parameterizations exploiting the attractive form of NDEs.

-This project is a work-in-progress and we are currently embedding the neural network within a realistic 3D ocean simulation of a gyre to resolve vertical mixing at every column of the 3D model.
+We have chosen to focus on convectively-driven turbulence of the ocean boundary layer since it provides an idealised, proof-of-context setting for our exploration of NDEs.
+A number of implementation choices were made for simplicity and could be improved.
+The parameterization was trained and tested using a single vertical resolution.
+Existing parameterizations such as KPP can be sensitive to model resolution \citep{Souza20} and development of a resolution-independent parameterization would be desirable.
+One approach might be to decompose the temperature profile into a Fourier or Chebyshev series.
+The NN could then be trained on polynomial coefficients \citep{Li20}.
+Profiles sampled at different resolutions might then lead to an NDE that effectively becomes resolution-independent.
+Going even further, an autoencoder neural network might be used to learn the best representation of the data which could, in principle, be very different from a polynomial expansion, although perhaps less interpretable.